carlosecg/altar-carlos-goncalves/README.md

 Everytime a bias character is changed, a 4 second timeout is applied to the character input and grid generate button.
 To stop the EventSource, press the Stop button
-The bias character is being enforced through regex both in the server-side as the app side
+The bias character is being enforced through regex both in the server-side as the app side To change the api URL, go to environment.ts (default is http://localhost:3000)

+To run the project:
+-npm install
+-ng serve